zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing connecting to the VM using Bastion](./bastion_connect.png)

-- Once you log into the client VM, multiple automated scripts will open and start running.
+- Once you log into the Client VM, multiple automated scripts will open and start running.
 These scripts usually take 10-20 minutes to finish and once completed the script windows will close.
 At this point, the deployment is complete.

 #### Connect using just-in-time access (JIT)